Parallel two-scale finite element implementation of a system with varying microstructures: Introduction

 Here, we consider a flow process that takes place on two distinct physical scales.
 In the simplest setting, we can identify a macroscopic scale where a model governs the behavior of a (macroscopic) fluid in which averages over the microscopic scale enter as source terms, as well as a microscopic scale that includes diffusion-based transport and chemical reactions on heterogeneous domains where the macroscopic fluid concentration plays the role of a parameter.
 We propose a computational framework to model the effect of heterogeneous microscopic geometries on microscopic and macroscopic solution profiles, where the species involved satisfy a system of partial differential equations (PDEs).
 Resolving the multiscale structure of the PDEs, especially the heterogeneous microstructure, requires careful consideration to avoid computational overload yet make sure the required accuracy on the macroscale is achieved.
 We present an efficient and robust parallel two-scale finite element method for the approximation of such systems.
 Our focus in the present work is the consideration of linear systems of equations that preserve the main challenges that arise from the multiscale nature of the systems whilst sidestepping the added technical complications that arise in the nonlinear systems of more interest in applications.
-After showing that the model we consider is well-posed and that the finite element approximation we propose converges, we showcase the effects of the heterogeneous microstructures.
-In addition, we describe the different features of our framework, such as the capacity to run in parallel and the visualization of computational results.
+We describe in detail practical aspects related to the implementation, such as visualization of computational results and we report on parallelization of the algorithm.
+We also showcase the effect of microstructure heterogeneity by presenting simulations of a simple linear model for transport with heterogeneous microstructures. \CV{Although the focus is on linear elliptic systems, such systems typically arise after linearisation in the resolution of nonlinear parabolic or elliptic systems which are relevant in applications, hence this work and the associated algorithm and code provides a useful contribution to the numerical solution of nonlinear problems.}